 Creating a communicable disease response plan is an effective way to communicate with employees clearly while also complying with local, state and federal guidelines for pandemic responses.
 Plans should be concise, easy to understand and effective in preserving the health and safety of all employees.

-The videos below offer a virtual tour of TrueNorth headquarters guided by TrueNorth President and CEO, Jason Smith.
-The tour features updates and proactive measures TrueNorth is taking to curb the spread of the novel coronavirus.
+The videos below offer tips and resources for your business, including mental health resources for your workforce, a virtual tour of TrueNorth headquarters with updates and proactive measures TrueNorth is taking to curb the spread of the novel coronavirus.
 Our internal team also created a short and lighthearted video outlining etiquette and best practices for video conferencing:

 Things to Consider Before Reopening